 I was right.

 I’ve been able to wear these Tieks with pretty much every outfit, from dresses to jeans and everything in between.
-And after two years, they’re still going strong.
+And after three years, they’re still going strong.

 My Honest Tieks Review